-SY - Systems and Control - Marco Lovera, Rick Middleton and Roberto Tempo
+SY - Systems and Control - Marco Lovera, Guodong Shi, Jan-Willem Van Wingerden, and Yuan Wang

 This section includes theoretical and experimental research covering all facets of automatic control systems, having as focal point analysis and design methods using tools of modeling, simulation and optimization.
 Specific areas of research include nonlinear, distributed, adaptive, stochastic and robust control, hybrid and discrete event systems.
 Application areas include automotive, aerospace, process control, network control, biological systems, multiagent and cooperative control, sensor networks, control of cyberphysical and energy-related systems, control of computing systems.